SGNL Policy Snippet Reference

 Property NameProperty TypeDescription

-relationshipNamestringDetermines the type of relationship to traverse, this can be one of the well-defined relationships that SGNL creates within a datasource, the join attribute used for entities of the same type across data sources, or a custom relationship type, see below for further detail
+relationshipNamestringDetermines the relationship to traverse, this can be one of the well-defined relationships that SGNL creates within a System of Record, the join attribute used for entities of the same type across Systems of Record, or a custom relationship type.

 fromNodeNamestringThe name of the node to start this evaluation from, with a name as declared in the nodes expression in this snippet